-FDOH's enforcement and oversight activities that will provide reasonable assurance of regional enforcement for achieving non-voluntary wastewater management actions on the private facility level is anchored in the requirements and provisions of Chapter 99-395 LF which requires FDOH to conduct enforcement actions against private owners of cesspits and non-complying septic tanks and OSTDS who have failed by July 1, 2010, to either:
+FDOH's enforcement and oversight activities that will provide reasonable assurance of regional enforcement for achieving non-voluntary wastewater management actions on the private facility level is anchored in the requirements and provisions of Chapter 99-395 Laws of Florida (LF) which requires FDOH to conduct enforcement actions against private owners of cesspits and non-complying septic tanks and OSTDS who have failed by July 1, 2010, to either:

-- Connect to a central wastewater system that complies with higher standards mandated by Chapter 99-395 Laws of Florida (LF); or - Upgrade their non-complying treatment practices to achieve Chapter 99-395 LF requirements.
+- Connect to a central wastewater system that complies with higher standards mandated by Chapter 99-395 LF; or - Upgrade their non-complying treatment practices to achieve Chapter 99-395 LF requirements.

-This requirement of State Law provides substantial authority and capability for reducing the discharge of nutrients from on-site wastewater treatment systems to the impaired Halo Zone waters from the developed areas of city limits and unincorporated Monroe County that have cesspits, septic tanks, and ATUs which will need to be eliminated or upgraded to achieve the mandated higher wastewater treatment standards.
+This requirement of State Law provides substantial authority and capability for reducing the discharge of nutrients from on-site wastewater treatment systems to the impaired Halo Zone waters from the any developed areas of the unincorporated area of Monroe County that are not being served by the County's new central wastewater systems that have cesspits, septic tanks, and ATUs which will need to be eliminated/upgraded to achieve the mandated higher wastewater treatment standards.

 - Cesspit Elimination is mandated by Chapter 99-395 LF as part of the Keys-wide initiative to improve Halo Zone water quality.
-FDOH's focus for this responsibility will include the following: - Initial Focus (prior to July 1, 2010): Verification that the existing substandard WWTPs are being upgraded to meet the Chapter 99-395 LF deadline; and - Subsequent Focus (after to July 1, 2010): Routine regulatory oversight activities including timely review of the facility's monthly DMRs to assure permit compliance and conducting enforcement actions if required to eliminate any non-compliance conditions. - Non-complying On-Site Systems require their owners to undertake one of the following actions to avoid violating Chapter 99-395 LF: - Initial Focus (prior to July 1, 2010): Verification that the existing substandard onsite systems have been eliminated or upgrade to meet the Chapter 99-395 LF deadline, or commencement of enforcement activities to compel elimination or upgrading to achieve compliance; and - Subsequent Focus (after to July 1, 2010): Routine regulatory oversight activities to assure permit compliance and conducting enforcement actions if required to eliminate any non-compliance conditions.
+FDOH's focus for this responsibility will include the following: - Initial Focus (prior to July 1, 2010): Verification that the existing substandard WWTPs are being upgraded to meet the Chapter 99-395 LF deadline; and - Subsequent Focus (after July 1, 2010): Routine regulatory oversight activities including timely review of the facility's monthly DMRs to assure permit compliance and conducting enforcement actions if required to eliminate any non-compliance conditions. - Non-complying On-Site Systems require their owners to undertake one of the following actions to avoid violating Chapter 99-395 LF: - Initial Focus (prior to July 1, 2010): Verification that the existing substandard onsite systems have been eliminated or upgrade to meet the Chapter 99-395 LF deadline, or commencement of enforcement activities to compel elimination or upgrading to achieve compliance; and

+Subsequent Focus (after July 1, 2010): Routine regulatory oversight activities including timely review of the facility's monthly DMRs to assure permit compliance and conducting enforcement actions if required to eliminate any non-compliance conditions.